lewiswharf/mailchimp/readme.md

 2. Enable it by selecting the "MailChimp" item under Extensions, choose Enable from the with-selected menu, then click Apply.

-3. Go to Symphony's preferences and enter MailChimp Username, Password, and List ID.
+3. Go to Symphony's preferences and enter MailChimp API Key and List ID.

 4. Attach the MailChimp event to the appropriate page.